renesugar/k_elda_archive/docs/_GettingStarted.md

-In order to make the Nginx container accessible from the public internet, [`nginx/main.js`](https://github.com/quilt/nginx/blob/master/main.js) explicitly opens port 80 on the Nginx service to the outside world:
+In order to make the Nginx container accessible from the public internet, [`nginx/main.js`](https://github.com/quilt/nginx/blob/master/main.js) explicitly opens port 80 on the Nginx container to the outside world:

 ```javascript
 webTier.allowFrom(publicInternet, 80);